dalong0514/dalong.ITstudy/001大语言模型/13Article-LLM/20260509Using-Claude-Code-The-Unreasonable-Effectiveness-of-HTML.md

 I want to prototype a new checkout button, when clicked it does a play animation and then turns purple quickly.
 Create a HTML file with several sliders and options for me to try different options on this animation, give me a copy button to copy the parameters that worked well.

-I want to prototype a new checkout button, when clicked it does a play animation and then turns purple quickly.
-Create a HTML file with several sliders and options for me to try different options on this animation, give me a copy button to copy the parameters that worked well.

 Use this for:

 适用场景：